grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Fuck!" said Bastian.
 "Now what?"

-"Forward throttle!" said Percy, "do the motors have power?"
+"Forward throttle!" said Percy.
+"Do the motors have power?"

 From far below decks came the ramping-up hum of the electric motors spinning the props.
 The boat's capabilities were severely limited without main power, but power between the batteries and electric motors that drove the props was isolated from the main power on its own circuit as a safety precaution for an emergency situation such as this.